-Departmental Recommendations: Reading: Pass a standardized test of reading comprehension at or above the 12th grade level, ENGL 101, MATH 095, PSYCH 100
+Departmental Recommendations: Reading: Pass a standardized test of reading comprehension at or above the 12th grade level, ENGL 101, MATH 095, PSYCH 100 Lecture: Minimum 48 hours per semester

 Physical, emotional, cognitive, social, and economic perspectives on aging, including a review of how roles change with age, and the opportunities available to people over age 55.
 Recommended for students seeking careers in human services.
 This course is also offered as SOC 150.